PrivateAIM/documentation/src/guide/admin/analysis-execution.md

 stderr)

-## Run Train
+## Run Analysis

-To execute a train that is available for your node, trigger the `run_train` DAG, with configuration options specifying the train image to be pulled from harbor and executed as well as additional environment variables or volumes.
+To execute an analysis that is available for your node, trigger the `run_node` DAG, with configuration options specifying the train image to be pulled from harbor and executed as well as additional environment variables or volumes.
 A template train configuration is displayed below.